dtomschitz/bingo-app/README.md

 - David Tomschitz (dt035)

 # Abstract
-With our bingo web application, we want to ensure that everyone can play bingo together online.
-This is now possible with a beautiful design and extensive functionality for players and moderators!
-For our UI/Frontend we used React together with Typescript.
-Therefore we provides beautiful and fast user interface components for our web application.
-Our backend/database is based on a document-oriented NoSQL database named MongoDB which is combined with GraphQL, an open source data query and manipulation language for manipulating and updating our data.
-Deno is our runtime environment for JavaScript and TypeScript and is used on the server-side.
-We are using Oak to run our server.
-Oak is a Deno middleware framework for HTTP servers.
+The projects goal was to create a bingo web app, which enpowers users to play [Bingo](https://de.wikipedia.org/wiki/Bingo) together.
+With our web app, users can create games, moderate them and play with others after they signed up.
+The frontend was built with [React](https://reactjs.org/) and some custom designed components to ensure a fluent and easy user interaction.
+For the backend we used [Deno](https://deno.land/) and Oak as the middleware for creating the HTTP server which connects to the document based [MongoDB](https://www.mongodb.com/) in order to store the data of the users and games.
+Both the frontend and the backend were developed with TypeScript, which enabled us to use interfaces and strongly typed objects across the applications.
+Because of this we decided to use the query language [GraphQL](https://graphql.org/) for querying and manipulating the stored data which is send back and forth between the frontend and backend.

-Now just try our web appplication!
-Follow the next steps and sign up and create your first bingo field!
+Now just try our web appplication, follow the next steps, sign up and create your first bingo game!

 # Getting Started & Installation